Mylo16/learning-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- In the near future I will be adding the other sections like footer, achievements, etc
+- In the near future I will be adding the other sections like questions, videos, slides etc

 ## 🤝 Contributing <a name="contributing"></a>